peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 necessitating either reduced temporal or spatial precision.
 As a result, changing cloud cover is not resolved with enough accuracy as one might wish.
-The bradband approach in ACRANEB2 allows for computational intermittency in both shortwave and longwave parts of the spectrum by decoupling quickly changing cloud optical depths from slowly changing gaseous optical depths.
+The broadband approach in ACRANEB2 allows for computational intermittency in both shortwave and longwave parts of the spectrum by decoupling quickly changing cloud optical depths from slowly changing gaseous optical depths.
 This makes calling the radiation scheme